ARM-software/abi-aa/aaelf32/aaelf32.rst

   unless that is recorded in the "aeabi" subsection using generic compatibility tags.

 * Generic compatibility tags must record a "safe" approximation.
-A tool chain may record more precise information that only that tool chain comprehends.
+A toolchain may record more precise information that only that toolchain comprehends.

 .. note::
-   The intent is that a "foreign" tool chain should not mistakenly link incompatible binary files.
-The consequence is that a foreign tool chain might sometimes refuse to link files that could be safely linked, because their incompatibility has been crudely approximated.
+   The intent is that a "foreign" toolchain should not mistakenly link incompatible binary files.
+The consequence is that a foreign toolchain might sometimes refuse to link files that could be safely linked, because their incompatibility has been crudely approximated.